 ABOUT THE FARM OPERATION

 Our two-and-one-half acre field is the center of everything we do, and from the beginning we've focused on a small-scale, diverse operation that interacts in a way that makes the soil and products both high quality and unique.

-For the past 8 years our farm included two acres of fruits, vegetables and herbs that feed our CSA members and provide a wide range of brewing ingredients for our on-site brewhouse.
+For 8 years (2014-2021) our farm included two acres of fruits, vegetables and herbs that fed our CSA members and provide a wide range of brewing ingredients for our on-site brewhouse.
 The field includes both annuals as well as a growing collection of native perennials that are inter-cropped to help provide stability and diversity to our field.
 We grow over 30 different types of heirloom and native varieties of produce, a long list of flowers, and each year increase the size of our orchard, which is made up of 50+ saplings.

 We also grow roughly 1,000 hop plants in seven, 200-foot rows using organic practices.
 Our original farm included over 15 varieties of hops, of which we selected down to five for our current location: Cascade, Chinook, Zeus, Galena and Nugget.
 The current stock of hops were selected from our best performing plants at our original farm.
 The hops are 100% used in our on-site brewhouse.

 Our farm will continue to be home to over 70 laying hens that use an old tow-behind trailer and a scrap pvc pipe coop as their home base, eating bugs, fresh growth and some brewer's grain.
 While the chickens do produce eggs, the main focus of having them on the farm is pest suppression and soil fertility.
 We move the trailer around the farm weekly to distribute their fertilizer.

 Our farm sits on 21 total acres, with a little more than half of it new-growth woodland, mostly eastern red cedar.
 The native cedar is rot resistant and we harvest fallen trees for a wide range of infrastructure including all of our hops posts, light posts, future sheep-fencing, and even the parking divider and road signs.
 Additionally, our brewery is built in the "pole barn" style, with 100% of the supporting posts being cedar cut on-site.